 Next, you have two alternative ways of making your Python modifier permanently available in future program

 sessions.
-One is to save the entire modifier, including the definition of the
+The first is to save the entire modifier, including the definition of the

 modify() function, as a modifier template.

-The modifier template will appear as a new entry in the list of available modifiers, allowing you to easily access the user-defined modifier and
+Modifier templates you’ve saved appear as additional entries in the list of available modifiers, allowing you to easily access your user-defined modifier scripts and

-.py file into one of the following directories on your computer.
+.py source file into one of the following directories on your computer.

 OVITO Pro automatically scans these directories at program startup and displays all

-<INSTALLDIR> refer to your home directory and the installation location of OVITO Pro on your computer,
+<INSTALLDIR> refer to your home directory and the OVITO Pro installation directory,